 As the God of Thunder leaves the group saying that his “superhero-ing days are over”, he joins his friend Korg (voiced by Taika Waititi) on a journey of their own.
 And then they come upon the carcass of a great god — the only serious moment of the trailer and the hint of what the film actually is about.

 The trailer is otherwise funny and brings back the much-loved comic tension between Star-Lord and Thor.

-But its main highlight comes at the end — Mighty Thor.
+But the main highlight was the introduction of Mighty Thor.
 Portman, who played Jane Foster in the first two Thor films but didn’t appear in the third, returns as the astrophysicist in the upcoming movie.
-And this time, she has also somehow gained the powers of Thor, including the ability to wield the reconstructed hammer, Mjolnir.

 Among the other actors who are part of the film are Pom Klementieff, Dave Bautista, Karen Gillan, Bradley Cooper, Vin Diesel, Jeff Goldblum and Sean Gunn, all of whom essay major characters in the Guardians of the Galaxy series of films.